ibm-cloud-docs/vmwaresolutions/conref.md

-For more information about end of life procedures for {{site.data.keyword.cloud_notm}} infrastructure services and third-party software products, see [Lifecycle policy for {{site.data.keyword.cloud_notm}} products](https://www.ibm.com/products/cloud/lifecycle-policy){: external}.
+For more information about end of life procedures for {{site.data.keyword.cloud_notm}} infrastructure services and third-party software products, see [Lifecycle policy for {{site.data.keyword.cloud_notm}} products](/docs/overview?topic=overview-services_availability).
 If you have any questions or need assistance, send an email to clouddigitalsales@us.ibm.com, or [open a support ticket](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) in the VMware Solutions console.
 {: #eol-ibm-cloud}